superfashi/FakeGit/README.rst

 .. code-block:: bash

-    fakegit commit -a -m "A example." --user hanbang-wang"
+    fakegit commit -a -m "An example." --user hanbang-wang

 It will use Github API with the id `hanbang_wang`, which is me, lookup my commits history and my commit email, generating a format like `SuperFashi <admin@superfashi.com>` , use it to make commit messages.